martenlienen/pelican-katex/README.md

 # be plenty since most renderings take less than 50ms.
 # KATEX_RENDER_TIMEOUT = 1.0

+# Define a preamble of LaTeX commands that will be prepended to any rendered
+# LaTeX code.
+# KATEX_PREAMBLE = None

 # Here you can pass a dictionary of default options that you want to run
 # KaTeX with.
 All possible options are listed on KaTeX's options page,
 # https://katex.org/docs/options.html.